-Currently the third biggest ASX-listed company behind the Commonwealth Bank and BHP, CSL was once a sleepy government-owned entity called the Commonwealth Serum Laboratories.
+Currently the third largest ASX-listed company after the Commonwealth Bank and BHP, CSL was once the sleepy government-owned Commonwealth Serum Laboratories.

 CSL was founded in 1916 to supply vaccines to a country stranded during the war, later moving into penicillin and insulin production.